April Scholarship Deadlines

 - Videos must be created in a video format capable of being uploaded to YouTube

 Signet Classics Student Scholarship Essay Contest

 We are proud to host our 23rd annual Signet Classics Student Scholarship Essay Contest, in which five high school juniors or seniors can each win a $1,000 scholarship award to be used toward their higher education plus a Signet Classics library for their school!
-Essays must be submitted by a high school English teacher on behalf of students who write an essay on one of five topics for this year's competition book, Adventures of Huckleberry Finn.
+Essays must be submitted by a high school English teacher on behalf of students who write an essay on one of five topics for this year's competition book, Wuthering Heights.
 Open to 11th and 12th grade full-time matriculated students who are attending high schools located in the fifty United States, or home-schooled students between the ages of 16-18 who are residents of the fifty United States.